Carlos-Sibaja/Lab1/README.md

 # Lab Work: Data Analytics with Streamlight

-## Overview
+## Overview of the Project
 This project is part of the CSIS 4260 – Special Topics in Data Analytics course.
 The application uses Streamlit and focuses on benchmarking different data processing techniques and predicting stock prices.

 ## Approach